+Students attend the host school offering the VET Program, one afternoon per week for the duration of the program (this would only be on Wednesday afternoons).
+Students will then undertake the practical and theoretical Units of study required to obtain the VET certificate.
 Students studying a VET subject can undertake a structured workplace placement.
-In a number of VET programs a structured work placement is a compulsory component of the course.
+In many VET programs a structured work placement is a compulsory component of the course.
 These placements allow students to obtain some 'hands-on' practical experience within the specific industry.
-This placement is completed during the school holidays.